Also see FAQ for Designers

 Can a Tabletopia user invite people or can I only play with other Tabletopia users?

-You can play with your friends outside Tabletopia, they do not need to have a Tabletopia account to join your games.
-Send them the link to the room— they will play in browser for free.
+You can play any of our Free games with your friends outside Tabletopia, they do not need to have a Tabletopia account to join your games (only the person who creates the game is required to).
+Send them the link to the room— they will be able to play in-browser for free.

 What is a Premium room?

-Premium room is a gaming room created by a player with Gold plan that allows for:
+Premium room is a gaming room created by a player with Gold/Silver plan that allows for:

-- inviting anyone, incluidng unregistered users and users with Bronze and Silver plans, to play any premium games (the room host must be one of the players)
+- inviting other users to play any premium games depending on their plan (the room host must be one of the players);

-Each player with Gold plan/Steam Premium can open up to 10 Premium rooms simultaneously.
+Each player with a Gold plan/Steam Premium can open up to 10 Premium rooms simultaneously.

 For all questions regarding game controls and actions with game objects, please see Interacting with Game Components.